Skip to main content

 We may update this Privacy Policy from time to time.

-• If we make material changes, we will notify Customer account holders by email or by posting a notice on our website or dashboard.
+• If we make material changes, we will notify Customer account holders by email or by posting a notice on our website or dashboard at least 30 days in advance.

 • The "Last updated" date at the top of this Policy will reflect the latest version.